mapswipe/python-mapswipe-workers/docs/setup.md

 docker-compose up -d postgres
 ```

-The Postgres instance will be exposed to `localhost:5432`.
+The Postgres instance will be exposed to `postgres:5432` (postgres Docker network)

 ## MapSwipe Workers Setup